Skip to main content

 Northwest Psychiatry LLC reserves the right to change this Privacy Policy and Notice of Privacy Practices at any time.
 Changes will be effective upon posting to this page.
 The effective date at the top of this notice will be updated accordingly.

-Material changes affecting your rights or how we use your PHI will be communicated to active patients by email or through the patient portal.
+Material changes affecting your rights or how we use your PHI will be communicated to active clients by email or through the client portal.

 Contact & Complaints